Foods with Vitamin K2

 Using Vitamin K For Body Building

-Further study also hints at K2 having a role in preventing the reduction of natural testosterone production.
+Further study also hints at K2 having a role in preventing the reduction of natural testosterone production often seen with age.

 Too much of anything is never a good thing, and as we’re all a little different, side effects can occur in the things we take and consume.